facontidavide/ProtectedValue/README.md

 Simple wrapper to make the access to a specific value mutex protected.

-In addition to the naive "setters and getters" that you may imagine, we provide a RAII interface that simplify accessing the object by reference.
+In addition to the naive "setters and getters" that you may expect, it provides a RAII interface that simplifies accessing the object by reference, in a thread-safe way.

 ## Example